 How the preview works

-• Rulers along the top and left side of the image preview window help to visualize the size of your design.
-They will always be shown in imperial units on this page.
+Rulers along the bottom and left side of the image preview window help to visualize the size of your design.
+You can change them from inches to centimeters by selecting the radio buttons in the Scale section.

 Physical Proofs